ContainerSolutions/template-golang-helloworld/README.md

 This project is built with 2 containers: a build and a run container.

-* The build container compiles the code and and outputs a tarball containing depending on the platform, a Golang binary or an executable jar
+* The build container compiles the code and and outputs a tarball which contains, depending on the platform, a Golang binary, an executable jar or someother runtime artifact
 * The run container ADDs the binary tarball which gets unpacked automatically and runs the application

 Benefits